pyvivid/K8S-References/04_01_Networking-Basics.md

 Now with the Bridge network in place, we can have the Virtual Instances connect to each other via the bridge.<br>
 So, we can now delete the eth0 interfaces, which we had created earlier.
 Deleting one veth, like veth-red, will also delete the veth-blue, since they are a pair.<br>
 ```# ip -n red link del veth-red```
-Now, we can create virtual connection the namespaces to the Bridge like:<br>
+Now, we can create virtual connection from the network namespace to the Bridge like:<br>

 ```# ip link add veth-red type veth peer name veth-red-br```
 The veth-red is the interface on the namespace, while the veth-red-br is the interface on the switch within the switch.

 Repeat the same process for the blue interface also.
 Remember, we still have to attach the other end to the bridge network, which can be done by:
 ```